 If your card application is refused

-If the lender rejects you on the basis of a CRA check, it must tell you that and give you the contact details of the CRA they used.
-In any event, you can ask the lender why your credit application was declined.
-You can then request a copy of your credit file from the credit reference agency for a small fee.
-It shows:
+If the lender rejects you on the basis of a CRA check, they must tell you that and give you the contact details of the CRA they used.

-If there’s something wrong on there, talk to the CRA and your bank to get it put right.
+If there’s something wrong on there, talk to the CRA, and if necessary contact the credit provider, to get it put right.

-How to keep up a good credit score
+How to keep up a good credit rating

-Other things that affect your credit score include:
+Other things that affect your credit rating include: